PhilippPro/OOBCurve/README.md

 # OOBCurve

-With the help of this package the out of bag learning curve for random forests can be created for any measure that is available in the mlr package.
+With the help of this package the out of bag learning curve for random forests can be created for any measure that is available in the `mlr` package.
-Supported random forest packages are randomForest and ranger and trained models of these packages with the train function of mlr.
+Supported random forest packages are `randomForest` and `ranger` and trained models of these packages with the `train` function of `mlr`.

 Installation: